filecoin-project/devgrants/open-grant-proposals/open-proposal-nft-gallery.md

 ### IDX, Ceramic and IPFS as social login

 With this milestone we deliver the ability to log into the app through the LoginComponent.
 The LoginComponent executes the login method from the IDX framework and use Metamask as signing provider.
 After the login the app loads the basic profile from IDX.
-In case the user has no existing profile, the ProfileEditComponent shows up as Modal (????) allows to create and persist a profile on IPFS through IDX and Ceramic.
+In case the user has no existing profile, the ProfileEditComponent shows up as Modal and allows to create and persist a profile on IPFS through IDX and Ceramic.

 We rely on the SDKs of IDX, Ceramic, IPFS and the Metamask Web3 provider in order to archieve our Web3 DID login.
 This allows us to fetch the Ethereum address of the user.
 Thereby we can load the users owned NFTs from the OpenSea API.